maromato/Imaging_dynamic_mTOR/README.md

 2. maromato2012@gmail.com

-### 1. Code for Image analysis for Fig 1I
+### 1. the toolkit for analysis of olympus oib file used for Fig 1I

 This is underconstruction.

-Briefly, olympus Oib files were converted into tiff files for images of individual visual fileds by Image J and python based macro.
+Briefly, olympus oib files can be converted into tiff files for images of individual visual fileds by Image J and python based macro.

 The toolkit for this analysis is availavle in the link below.